oalekseev/CalciteRestAPIAdapter/README.md

                 - `type` – field type: `REQUEST` (query only), `RESPONSE` (returned only) and `BOTH` (both - request and response)

 Example: if page-start=0, page-size=100, then macro `${limit}=100`, and macro `${offset}` will be: 0, 100, 200,... on each REST call.
 The page is `(offset / limit)?int`.
-Request parameters (`type=REQUEST`) are critical to limit REST response volume; make sure REST can restrict results, if not, it may return all data.
+Request parameters are critical to limit REST response volume; make sure REST can restrict results, if not, it may return all data.

 ---